harshareddy-bathala/MediumClone/SECURITY.md

 ### Password Security

+✅ **FIXED**: Passwords are now securely hashed using bcrypt before being stored in the database.

+**Implementation Details**:
+- Uses bcryptjs with a salt round of 10
+- Password minimum length: 6 characters
-⚠️ **Current Issue**: Passwords are stored in plain text in the database.
-This will be fixed in an upcoming security update.
+- Passwords are never stored in plain text

-**Upcoming Fix**: Implement bcrypt password hashing before storing passwords.
+- Password comparison uses bcrypt.compare() for secure verification

 ---